Techjar/vivebot/README.md

 # ViveBot
 Official discord bot for the Vivecraft server.
+(IN DEVELOPMENT!)

 Vivecraft website: http://vivecraft.org